 |Refresh Rate||60 Hz|

 1x DisplayPort 1.2

-Overall, the Q2778VQE is rather responsive and there is no ghosting, which is only to be expected considering the 1ms pixel response time.
-The TN panel makes it relatively affordable and the colors look surprisingly good for this type of panel, though the refresh rate is still only 60 Hz.
+Overall, the Q2778VQE is somewhat responsive, and there is no ghosting, which is only to be expected, considering the 1ms pixel response time.
+The TN panel makes it relatively affordable, and the colors look surprisingly good for this type of panel, though the refresh rate is still only 60 Hz.
 As such, this monitor may be a bit of a dubious investment for gamers who prioritize performance over visuals.

 The AOC Q2778VQE is an interesting monitor.
 It is probably one of the best 1440p monitors that you can get if you’re thinking about making the jump to QHD but don’t want to put too much money towards a monitor, but at the same time, there are other TN monitors in this price range that could potentially offer better value for gaming.
 Naturally, we’re talking about refresh rates.